Board of Trustees By-Laws

 - The Board of Trustees may request a representative from another agency or group to serve as a participant to the Board of Trustees.
 Such a participant may be invited by the Chairperson Per Se of the Board to attend public meetings and executive session meetings of the Board of Trustees and to participate in discussions and to present materials, upon request.
 Such a participant, however, does not have a vote on the Board of Trustees.

-The Board shall hold Workshop Meetings as the Committee of the Whole once a month prior to the Board’s regular monthly meetings.
+The Board shall hold regular Workshop Meetings as the Committee of the Whole.
 The Workshop agenda will be determined by the Board Chair and the President.
 The Workshops will give in-depth information on College programs, curriculum review, policy proposals, etc. The Workshops will be attended by all Trustees and chaired by the Board of Trustees Chairperson or his/her designee.
 The Board may change the dates, time, and places of any future Workshop meetings provided at least one week notice is given to all Trustees, the President of Rockland Community College, other agencies and media as required.

 The Board shall hold special meetings upon the call of the Chairperson or upon the call of three voting members, provided, however, that written notice or telephone notice directed to each trustee’s home or business address of such meeting shall be given not less than 48 hours in advance of such meeting and shall state the matters to be considered.
 Only if an emergency meeting is called, is less than forty-eight hours notice allowed.
 No matters shall be considered at said meeting except those stated in the notice unless the members of the Board of Trustees present at such meeting, by majority vote, decide to consider other matters.